CENTER STAFF

 Director, HealthyUNCG

 Stefanie is a graduate of UNCG where she received both her Bachelor of Science in Community Health Education (’04) and her Master of Public Health (’06).
 She is a Certified Health Education Specialist and certified health and wellness coach.
 As Director of HealthyUNCG, she supports UNCG employees in achieving the wellness they desire by providing wellness programs and opportunities for UNCG employees.
-Stefanie also serves as a member of UNCG’s Workplace Health Network and faculty in Public Health Education’s post baccalaureate certificate in Worksite Wellness.
+Stefanie also serves as a member of UNCG’s Workplace Health Network and faculty in Public Health Education’s Post Baccalaureate Certificate in Workplace Wellness.

 Lenka Shriver